sridharsabarish/smartMirror/README.md

 # Smart Mirror
-- A prototype for smart mirror, currently tested on RPI4 and Touch display.
+- A prototype for smart mirror, currently tested on Raspberry Pi 4 and Touch display.

 # Quick Start